 Over the sixteen years during which the International Course on the Biology and Conservation of Sea Turtles has been offered, it has served 140 students from the Caribbean and North Atlantic.
 Participants have been drawn from Anguilla, Antigua, Argentina, Aruba, Belize, Bermuda, Bonaire, Brazil, the British Virgin Islands, Canada, the Cayman Islands, Colombia, Costa Rica, Cuba, Grenada, Guatemala, India, Jamaica, Mexico, the Netherlands, Nicaragua, Panama, Peru, Portugal, St. Kitts/Nevis, Saint Lucia, Saint Maarten, Saint Vincent, Spain, Trinidad and Tobago, the Turks and Caicos Islands, the United Kingdom, the United States, Uruguay, and Venezuela.
 The course is sponsored by the Bermuda Aquarium, Museum and Zoo and the Sea Turtle Conservancy and is provided free-of-charge.
 Funding for participants has come from the Bermuda Zoological Society, Chevron Texaco International, the Sea Turtle Conservancy, and the Atlantic Conservation Partnership.

-Applications for the course are accepted annually from January 15th to April 1st.
+Applications for the course are accepted until April 20th.
 Applicants should have completed at least one

 year of university (or have equivalent experience), they must be good swimmers, and they should be able to read English.
 Financial

 support for attendance by international students is awarded annually based on the applicant's potential to use what is learned from the

 course to positively benefit sea turtles in their home nation.

 Return to Top of Page